-The external reset pin or 3 wake-up pins can trigger a wake-up from deep power-down mode.
+The external reset pin or wake-up pins (up to two on HTQFP64and one on HVQFN48) can trigger a wake-up from deep power-down mode.
 For the wake-up pins, do not assign any function to this pin if it will be used as a wake-up input when using deep power-down mode.
 If not in deep power-down mode, a function can be assigned to this pin.
 If the pin is used for wake-up, it should be pulled HIGH externally before entering deep power-down mode.
 A LOW-going pulse as short as 50 ns causes the chip to exit deep power-down mode wakes up the part.